nitinkc/nitinkc.github.io/_posts/Java/threads/2022-07-15-Multithreading.md

 - a user request for an application server would be handed over to an **already created thread** in a thread pool, rather than creating a brand new one.

 # Fundamental shift in the thinking
-Instead of creating a new thread to do a particular task, think about submitting a task to a threadpool
+Instead of creating a new thread to do a particular task, think about submitting a task to a thread pool

 Thinking in this way allows us to separate the task from how the task will be executed.
 > Telling what to do not HOW to do

-We call this the execution policy of the task, which the idea behind the Java Futures.
+We call this the execution policy of the task, which is the idea behind the Java Futures.
 The thread pool contains a number of threads based on some policy

 # Executor Service & Futures